UniversalDependencies/docs/_id/index.md

   * Animacy.
 Similar with Gender, there is no requirements of agreements between words in Indonesian.
   * NounClass, with the same reason for Gender and Animacy
   * Case, with the same reason for Gender, Animacy, and NounClass
   * Tense.
-Indonesian verbs has the same form in any tenses.
+Indonesian verbs have the same form in any tenses.
   * Aspect, with the same reason for Tense.

-* These UDv2 might be relevan for Indonesian grammar, but as far as we know there is no Indonesian grammar reference that has discussed about them:
+* These UDv2 might be relevant to Indonesian grammar, but as far as we know there is no Indonesian grammar reference that has discussed them:
   * Definite.
 Indonesian does not have articles like _a/an/the_ in English.
 Implicitly, a noun phrase can be determined whether it is infinite or definite.
-However, due to limited references, we will cover this in a future work.
+However, due to limited references, we will cover this in future work.
   * Mood
   * Polite